PrithaChakravarty/COVID-19-Tracker-with-Notification-System-using-Python/README.md

 # COVID-19-Tracker-with-Notification-System-using-Python
-## A Python Script Which tracks the COVID-19 Outbreak in India and shows Notification in every 1 hour.
+## A Python Script which tracks the COVID-19 Outbreak in India and shows Notification in every 1 hour.

 ### Instructions
 1. Make sure you have Python (Version 3.7 or higher) installed in your system.